 Checks From the Government

-Most Americans will receive $1,200 from the government in the next few weeks, but anyone who calls and asks for your Social Security number, bank account number, or credit card number is a scammer.
-The federal government will not call to ask you for this information, and they will not ask you to pay anything upfront in order to receive this check, period.
+In all likelihood, the government is going to send most Americans some money (maybe $500-1,000 per month) as long as we are in the grip of this pandemic.
+But that isn’t official yet, and anyone who calls and asks for your Social Security number, bank account number, or credit card number is a scammer.
+The government will not call to ask you for this information, and they will not ask you to pay anything upfront in order to receive this check, period.
 If you encounter one of these scams, file a complaint with the Federal Trade Commission (FTC).

 Reserve a Vaccine